 Having seen an Apollo Go vehicle quietly making its way through the crowded streets of Shanghai in 2023, I can say that the future is right in front of you.

-At first, passengers were nervous, but as the car smoothly navigated traffic, they became curious and even trusted it.
-Baidu is known for being consistent and reliable because it has given millions of safe rides.
+At first, passengers were nervous, but as the car smoothly navigated traffic, they grew curious and even began to trust it.
+Baidu is known for its consistency and reliability, having given millions of safe rides.
 This is a good thing for new markets and first-time riders.